Data 0: README

 “The confusion between effectiveness and efficiency that stands between doing the right things and doing things right.
 There is surely nothing quite so useless as doing with great efficiency what should not be done at all” — Peter F. Drucker (1963)

 Welcome to the future of digital transformation!
-Data ecosystems and dataspaces have emerged as game-changing infrastructure for secure, trustful data sharing across organizations at scale.
-They are enablers to provide the critical fuel for digital transformation—not just ‘Big Data,’ but better data—so you can do the right thing first by obtaining data (or training data) with the relevant and accurate information content.
-This README is an executive-level introduction, grounded in science, and a guide to additional, in-depth resources.
+Data ecosystems and dataspaces are game-changing infrastructure for secure, trustful cross-organizational data sharing at scale.
+They fuel digital transformation—not just with ‘Big Data,’ but better data—so you can do the right thing first by obtaining data with relevant and accurate information content.
+This README is an executive-level introduction, grounded in science, and a guide to deeper resources.

 Benefits